zyrgit/GreenRouteCode/syncdir/zyrcode/README.md

 ---
 ## Generate edge/turn costs:
 After all cache ready, generate fuel-related cost files for OSRM, run:
-`py genSpeedSegOSRM.py il fuel`
+`py genSpeedSegOSRM.py il fuel`.

-See the bottom of the code, `il` is short for address `Illinois,US`, `fuel` means generate fuel-related cost files.
+See the bottom of the code, `il` is short for address `Illinois,US`, `fuel` means to generate fuel-related cost files.

 ---
 ## Add docker for OSRM.